red-scorp/USB2Serial/README.md

 Features:

-- based on cheap CH340G chip
+- based on very cheap CH340G chip
 - locked pins for Pro Mini
 - configurable for 5V and 3.3V